Norfolk Spotlight

 • Just give me a fry-up and I’m happy.

-And That’s a Wrap (for Issue 1!)
+And That’s a Wrap - Not A Sausage lol

 That’s Norfolk Spotlight’s first full ride — from Brancaster crab wars to Norwich nightlife, Yarmouth’s neon, Dereham’s day jobs, and Happisburgh’s vanishing cliffs.